PostHog/posthog.com/contents/handbook/engineering/clickhouse/replication.md

 1. Figures out what queries individual shards need to execute and queues these queries
 2. Once results are in, aggregates the results together and returns an answer

-Given local execution is faster than reading data over the network, ClickHouse will usually perform the nodes shards query locally instead of sending it to another replica in the shard.
-This behavior is controlled by [`prefer-localhost-replica` setting](https://clickhouse.com/docs/en/operations/settings/settings/#settings-prefer-localhost-replica)
+Given local execution is faster than reading data over the network, ClickHouse will usually perform one of the queries locally instead of sending it to another replica of its shard.

-Note that the sub-queries executed on other shards might return already aggregated data or it might stream entire datasets across the network depending on the query.
+Depending on the query, sub-queries executed on other shards might either return already aggregated data or stream or stream entire datasets across the network.
+Being aware of which is done is crucial for performance.

 ### Example query - distributed sums